ixvu/w4111_wiki/Query-proc.md

 number of plans = number of permutation  * number of possible trees
 + e.g. N = 10  number of plans =17,643,225,600
+Note: The following two joins are not the same!

-If the plan space is too large,we can simplify the set of plans so it's tractable and
+### If the plan space is too large,we can simplify the set of plans so it's tractable and
-+ 1. Push down selections and projections
+1. Push down selections and projections
-+ 2. Ignore cross  products(S&T don't share attributes)
+2. Ignore cross  products(S&T don't share attributes)
-+ 3. Left deep plans only
+3. Left deep plans only
-     + only outer is allowed to have join, means only left side is allowed to have subtree, right side is always leaf
++ only outer is allowed to have join, which means only left side is allowed to have subtree.
+The right side is always a leaf.
 + The reason for chossing left deep plan
   + it allows pipelining.
-If the left side AB can generate a tuple, then we can immediately start to join with the other table C while this is impossible for right deep joins.
+If the AB can generate a tuple, then we can immediately start to join with the other table C while this is impossible for right deep joins:
     + If we want to join inner for every tuple in A, we need to re-compute the join or wait until the inner is completed.
     + Also, if the inner is the output of the join operation, then we don’t have any indices.
-+ 4. Dynamic programming optimization problem
+4. Dynamic programming optimization problem
   + Idea: If considering ((ABC)DE),figure out best way to combine with (DE)
   + Dynamic Programming Algorithm compute best join size 1, then size 2, ... ~O(N*2N)
-+  5. Consider interesting sort orders
+5. Consider interesting sort orders

 ## Selinger Optimizer Example A⋈<sub>x</sub>B⋈<sub>x</sub>C⋈<sub>x</sub>D
 ### Preliminaries